For safety reasons F1 cars can no longer do official timed runs so instead perform stunning demonstrations!

 The Revival always attracts the finest historic motor racing talent, and a host of famous faces from the motorsport world and beyond.
 2025 will see a whole host of known drivers, including the likes of Jenson Button.

 Nowhere does experiential delights like the Goodwood Revival.
-In 2024, guests revisited Britain’s first televised Western on its 75th anniversary, complete with cowboys and all manner of surprises, at the Gate 2 entrance.
-Our vintage fun fair provides the perfect place to throw up your vintage heels, and the drive-in Revival Cinema makes for an unforgettable viewing of the classics.
-Keep and eye out for our 2025 Gate 2 theme announcement.
+Join the Hippie movement at Revival.
+Flower power is in full bloom at Goodwood Revival - peace, love, and good vibes await with all manner of surprises, at The Turning Circle at Gate 2.
+Our vintage fun fair Over the Road provides the perfect place to throw up your vintage heels, and the drive-in Revival Cinema makes for an unforgettable viewing of the classics.

 From ad-hoc feasts provided by our world-class catering stands, to more luxurious dining experiences, there’s something for everyone.
 Across Revival we have ample options to suit a wide variety of dietary requirements, so rest assured - you won’t go hungry on our watch!